blabla1337/skf-flask/skf/markdown/knowledge_base/74-knowledge_base--Sensitive_information_stored_alongside_the_source_code--.md

 You should also verify that there are no secrets and API keys are included in the source code, or end up within the resulting binary.

-This also goes for providing information about business logic and other critical sensitive information.
+This also applies to providing information about business logic and other critically sensitive information.
 Verify that there is no sensitive business logic, secret keys or other proprietary information in client side code.